 Considerable research effort has been directed at highly migratory species in New Zealand.
 The Ministry for Primary Industries runs a research planning process each year which involves the updating of the Medium Term Research Plan (MTRP) for groups of species.
 The Ministry for Primary Industries has, in consultation with stakeholders, developed a MTRP for tunas, billfish, pelagic sharks, other fish species taken in tuna fisheries, including a gamefish tagging programme.
-The research plan describes the current knowledge about the species, lists all historic research (by New Zealand researchers), and sets out a five-year plan for research activities.
+The research plan describes the current knowledge about the species and sets out a five-year plan for research activities.
 Summaries of research were initially provided to WCPFC-SC1 (as paper GN IP-2) and have been routinely reported since then in the Annual New Zealand Country Report.